Best Plagiarism Checkers Compared

-The best plagiarism checker should be able to detect plagiarism the most accurately, even if the original phrasing has been altered.
-The tool should also provide a clear, comprehensive plagiarism report.
+The best plagiarism checker should detect plagiarism the most accurately, even when the original phrasing has been altered.
+It should also provide a clear, comprehensive plagiarism report.

-To identify which plagiarism checker is best, we conducted in-depth research comparing the performance of 10 checkers.
-We uploaded plagiarized texts that were either directly copied and pasted or edited to varying degrees.
+To identify the best plagiarism checker, we compared the performance of 12 checkers through an in-depth research process.
+We uploaded plagiarized texts that were either directly copied and pasted from multiple sources or edited to varying degrees.
 In total, we used 140 sources to construct our test documents.

 Conclusion

-Our in-depth research shows that Scribbr’s free plagiarism checker is the best plagiarism checker on the market in 2023.
-It is able to detect plagiarism in both exact copies and heavily edited plagiarized texts, and it provides a clear report.
+Our in-depth research shows that Scribbr’s free plagiarism checker is the best plagiarism checker on the market.
+It is able to detect plagiarism in both exact copies and heavily edited plagiarized texts, and it provides a clear and easy-to-read report.

 Overview of total scores per plagiarism checker, based on the amount of detected plagiarism: